Interactive identification of individuals with positive treatment effect while controlling false discoveries: Introduction

-\paragraph{Outline.} The rest of the paper is organized as follows.
+The rest of the paper is organized as follows.
 In Section~\ref{sec:zero-effect}, we describe an interactive algorithm wrapped by a cross-fitting framework, which identifies subjects with positive effects with FDR control.
 We evaluate our proposed algorithm numerically in Section~\ref{sec:sim}, and provide theoretical power analysis in simple settings in Section~\ref{sec:power_analysis}.
-We point out several extensions of the proposed algorithm in Section~\ref{sec:nonpositive-effect} and \ref{sec:paired}.
+Section~\ref{sec:propensity_unknown} presents an extension to the setting of observational studies, and we implement the proposed algorithm to real datasets in Section~\ref{sec:imp}.
+More extensions can be found in Appendix~\ref{apd:extension}.
 Section~\ref{sec:discuss} concludes the paper with a discussion on the potential of our proposed interactive procedures.